jlafayette/gleam-snek-game/README.md

   - Add ticking clock sound or something that indicates the incoming walls.
     Play this after the exit opens but slightly before the first walls spawn.
     Maybe right when the first numbers appear and start ticking down.

-- Sound
-  - Add pan based on x position

-- Add more levels (at least 10)

-- Win screen
-- You Died screen should be different than GameOver/Restart screen
-- High score screen
-- Tutorial
-- Logging

-- Player stats at game-end screen (requires server and DB)

 Expansion
 - Better snake graphics (simple head/tail)